Provisioning your yard for external lights and power outsets using conduit.

 The following picture shows the second layer of conduit (almost all 2" diameter).

 In terms of diameter for your money, 2" schedule 40 conduit is a good choice because it is sold in high volume and that keeps the price down.
-A 10 foot length of 2" conduit is about $6.
-You can just about pull 4 wires of 2/0 diameter each through a 2" diameter conduit.
-In my case I have four runs of 2" diameter conduit from the main panel to the house.
+You can just about pull 4 wires of 3/0 diameter each through a 2" diameter conduit.
+In my case I have four runs of 2" diameter conduit from the main panel to the house (although only 2 are really needed).

 Make sure you label all your conduit because it's easy to forget where they all go.